PennLINC/babs/docs/source/preparation_config_yaml_file.rst

         -w: "$BABS_TMPDIR"   # this is a placeholder for temporary workspace
         --n_cpus: '1'
         --stop-on-first-crash: ""   # argument without value
-        --fs-license-file: "$FREESURFER_LICENSE" # this is a placeholder.
+        --fs-license-file: "$BABS_FREESURFER_LICENSE" # this is a placeholder.
         --skip-bids-validation: Null  # Null or NULL is also a placeholder for argument without value
         --output-spaces: MNI152NLin6Asym:res-2
         --force-bbr: ""